yweweler/single-speaker-tts/README.md

 ### Decoder

-The decoder decodes `r` subsequent Mel spectrogram frames with each decoding iteration.
+The decoder decodes `r` subsequent Mel-spectrogram frames with each decoding iteration.
 The `r-1`'th frame is used as the input for the next iteration.
 The hidden states and the first input are initialized using zero vectors.
-Currently decoding is stopped after a set number of iterations.
+Currently decoding is stopped after a set number of iterations (see [tacotron/params/model.py] (tacotron/params/model.py#L105)).
 However, the code is generally capable of stopping if a certain condition is met during decoding.
 Just take a look at [tacotron/helpers.py](tacotron/helpers.py#L134).